balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 *Note: Look at the file **vectorTest.cpp** to see the complete implementation*.

-You might have noticed that the **testCopy** class stores the "node" directly whereas the **testMove** stores the "node" in the heap (a pointer).
-These two looks basically different and that raises a question if it is fair to compare these two different classes.
+You might have noticed in the above snippet that the **testCopy** class stores the "node" directly whereas the **testMove** stores the "node" in the heap (a pointer).
+These two look basically different and that raises a question if it is fair to compare these two different classes.
 But the following is the rationale behind this.
 Let’s assume my product (from pre-C++11 times) has the class **testCopy** implemented.
 Now, with C++ 11, after move semantics got introduced I am adding a move constructor/assignment to my class.
 To properly leverage the advantage I gained with the “move”, I would change the classes private member “node” to a pointer.
-Only when the data is in the heap (a pointer), I can easily steal the guts of it and thereby make my “move” more sensible.
+Only when the data is in the heap (a pointer), I can easily steal the guts off it and thereby make my “move” more sensible.
 If I still store it in the stack, my “move” should in turn perform a “copy” which kind of breaks the actual purpose/advantage we have with "move".

 Now objects of these two classes will be pushed back to vectors.
-The function *vectorWorkCopy* and *vectorWorkMove* does this for the respective classes.
+The functions *vectorWorkCopy* and *vectorWorkMove* do this for the respective classes.
 During the periodic resizing of the vector push_back, the vector will have to allocate a bigger chunk of memory, copy the existing objects to the new memory and delete the objects in the old memory before freeing it.
-During this process, while copying the existing objects, the vector which stored the *testCopy* class would perform an actual copy(copy constructor) of node whereas the *testMove* class will perform a move(move constructor).
-We will micro benchmark these two functions *vectorWorkCopy* and *vectorWorkMove* and compare the results.
-I used google benchmark for this.
+While copying the existing objects to the newly allocated memory, the vector which stored the *testCopy* class would perform an actual copy(copy constructor) of node whereas the *testMove* class will perform a move(move constructor).
+We will micro benchmark these two functions *vectorWorkCopy* and *vectorWorkMove* and compare the results. *(I used google benchmark.)*

 The tests were performed with two different inputs,
 1) The struct "node" has the array e[100] commented out , i.e, it only has an int, float, double and char.
-2) With the array e[100] included, Basically a bigger structure.
+2) With the array e[100] included, basically a bigger structure.

 The following is the benchmarking result for these cases.
 You could compile and execute the source code yourselves with the help of the instructions in Install.txt.